 Below are some high level points which should get you started.

-The term 'objects' in the title of this article refers to any items you may find on the OrgVue home screens, eg, datasets, reports, filters, branches, etc etc
+The term 'objects' in the title of this article refers to any items you may find on the OrgVue home screen, eg, datasets, reports, filters, branches, etc etc

 Further information on how to use Role Based Attribute Control can be found in our tutorial videos: